thejibz/graphql-java-generator/README.md

 When using the granular option, the `com.example.myapp` package will contain many small class files each containing a single GraphQL schema entity.

 You can try this out with the example generator configuration provided in this repository.
 It uses the Magento GraphQL schema available in the [schemas](schemas) subfolder.
-Once the generator is install on your system, you can simply generate the Magento classes with
+Once the generator is installed on your system, you can simply generate the Magento classes with

 ```
 mkdir -p src/main/java/com/adobe/cq/commerce/magento/graphql